paxdotdev/pax/lab-journal-zb.md

 [ ] Update monorepo README with instructions to get started with CPA, as well as libdev instructions [ ] Better starting project - copy of website, router example, layout example, ...?

+### On porting to 3D

+By porting our 2D, CPU-bottlenecked rendering to 3D, we should relieve a significant compute burden on client devices.
+This should be particularly helpful for e.g. iOS Safari, where we seem to be hitting perf limitations with canvas, but should also raise the ceiling across the board on how much we can render.

+Broadly, to draw 2D vector shapes in 3D we will need to:

+1. tessellate _fills_ and _strokes_, using a library like `lyon`
+2. handle clipping, likely with the GPU stencil buffer and our own clipping stack
+3. handle gradient fills, likely with custom shaders
+4. handle antialiasing, either at the renderer config level or as a screenspace shader
+5. port our existing logic (can probably do this by introducing a new struct/trait that is API compatible with the current subset of the `rc` that we use, e.g. `save/restore` (clipping stack), `clip`, `bez_path`
+6. test rigorously across devices, especially mobile, and polyfill (or fall back to 2D canvas) as necessary